Sam Adams (footballer, born 1989): Asante Kotoko

 In December 2019, Adams joined Asante Kotoko SC on a free transfer.
 He signed a two-year deal with club after passing his medicals.
 During the 2019–20 Ghana Premier League season, he featured in only 3 matches before the league was brought to a halt as a result of the COVID-19 pandemic.
 However, in September 2020, he was deemed as surplus to the squad as his 2-year contract was terminated after spending just 8 months with the Kumasi-based club.

 Return to Aduana Stars

 On 31 October 2020, with the league set to restart in November 2020, for the 2020–21 Ghana Premier League season, he rejoined his previous club Aduana Stars after his contract was mutually terminated by Asante Kotoko.
 On 25 April 2021, he scored a brace in the first 18 minutes, to help Aduana to a 2–1 victory over Elmina Sharks and return them to winning ways after a heavy 4–0 defeat to Bechem United in the previous game week.

 Style of play

 Adams is a good set piece taker, scoring several spot kicks whilst playing for Aduana Stars.
-He is a midfielder who is versatile and can operate in a attacking midfield role, as a central midfielder and also a winger.
+He is a midfielder who is versatile and can operate in an attacking midfield role, as a central midfielder and also a winger.